 You Can (Marijuana Can’t) (Washington DOH).

 You Can is a media education campaign for ages 12-17, to encourage teens to pursue their future dreams and immediate personal goals.
-You Can is designed to increase awareness about the health effects and consequences of marijuana and reduce marijuana use by youth in Washington State.
+You Can is designed to increase awareness about the health effects and consequences of cannabis and reduce cannabisuse by youth in Washington State.
 It’s presented by the Prevention and Education Program within the Division of Prevention and Community Health, WA Dept. of Health.
 Follow, share, and post on Instagram and Facebook.

 Above the Influence (Office of National Drug Control Policy)